opnsense/docs/source/manual/how-tos/wireguard-client.rst

 The development of WireGuard is very dynamic so this howto won't include any screenshots since features are added rapidly or naming might change.
-If we have OPNsense also at the client side the configuration is similar to step 3a but you have to choose a **Tunnel Address** within the range of the server side and exchange public keys after the creation of a new instance.
-Then networks which should be routed via WireGuard have to be added to your **Tunnel Address** in the endpoint configuration of your client (e.g. 192.168.0.0/24 when this is the LAN of WireGuard server).
+If we have OPNsense also at the client side the configuration is similar to step 3a but you have to choose **Allowed IPs** within the range of the server side and exchange public keys after the creation of a new instance.
+Then networks which should be routed via WireGuard have to be added to your **Allowed IPs** in the endpoint configuration of your client (e.g. 192.168.0.0/24 when this is the LAN of WireGuard server).
 For pushing all network traffic via VPN you can add 0.0.0.0/0.
 If you do this it's important to also specifiy a DNS server which will be added to your interface.
 Therefore go to **Local**, edit your instance and fill in one or more IP addresses to